FeDXL: Provable Federated Learning for Deep X-Risk Optimization: Experiments

-{\bf Baselines.} We compare our algorithms with three local baselines: 1) \textit{Local SGD} which optimizes a Cross-Entropy loss using classical local SGD algorithm; 2) \textit{CODASCA} - a state-of-the-art FL algorithm for optimizing a min-max formulated AUC loss \citep{yuan2021federated}; and 3) \textit{Local Pair} which optimizes the CPR risk using only local pairs.
-As a reference, we also compare with the \textit{Centralized} methods, i.e., mini-batch SGD for CPR with linear $f$ and SOX for CPR with non-linear $f$.
-For each algorithm, we tune the initial step size in $[1e^{-3}, 1]$ using grid search and decay it by a factor of 0.1 after every 5K iterations.
+{\bf Baselines.} We compare our algorithms with three local baselines: 1) \textit{Local SGD} which optimizes a Cross-Entropy loss using classical local SGD algorithm; 2) \textit{CODASCA} - a state-of-the-art FL algorithm for optimizing a min-max formulated AUC loss \citep{yuan2021federated}; and 3) \textit{Local Pair} which optimizes the X-risk using only local pairs.
+As a reference, we also compare with the \textit{Centralized} methods, i.e., mini-batch SGD for DXO with linear $f$ and SOX for DXO with non-linear $f$.
+We tune the initial step size in $[1e^{-3}, 1]$ using grid search and decay it by a factor of 0.1 every 5K iterations.
 All algorithms are run for 20k iterations.
-The mini-batch sizes $B_1, B_2$ (as in Step 11 of FedX1 and FedX2) are set to 32.
-The $\beta$ parameter of FedX2 (and corresponding Local Pair and Centralized method) is set to $0.1$.
-In the Centralized method, we tune the batch size $B_1$ and $B_2$ from $\{32,64,128, 256,512\}$ in an effort to benchmark the best performance of the centralized setting.
-For CODASCA and Local SGD which are not using pairwise losses, we set the batch size to 64 for the sake of fair comparison with FedX.
+The mini-batch sizes $B_1, B_2$ (as in Step 11 of FeDXL1 and FeDXL2) are set to 32.
+The $\beta$ parameter of FeDXL2 (and corresponding Local Pair and Centralized method) is set to $0.1$.
+In the Centralized method, we tune the batch size $B_1$ and $B_2$ from $\{32,64,128, 256,512\}$ in an effort to benchmark the best performance.
+For CODASCA and Local SGD which are not using pairwise losses, we set the batch size to 64 for fair comparison with FeDXL.
 For all the non-centralized algorithms, we set the communication interval $K=32$ unless specified otherwise.
-In every run of any algorithm, we use the validation set to select the best performing model and finally use the selected model to evaluate on the testing set.
+In every run, we use the validation set to select the best performing model and finally use the selected model to evaluate on the testing set.
 For each algorithm, we repeat 3 times with different random seeds and report the averaged performance.

+{\bf FeDXL2 for Federated Deep Partial AUC Maximization.}\\ We consider the task of one way partial AUC maximization, which refers to the area under the ROC curve with false positive rate (FPR) restricted to be less than a threshold.
+We consider the KL-OPAUC loss function proposed in \citep{DBLP:journals/corr/abs-2203-00176}, \begin{small}